 - Food Analysis and Texture

-- A minimum of 64 UCAS points from GCE A Levels or equivalent, which should include one Food Technology or Science related subject
+- A minimum of 64 tariff points from A and AS levels to include a Food or Science subject.

 - One year top-up route to BSc (Hons) Food Manufacturing with Business Management Top-Up.